 3. People and communities are supported to participate in and engage with services and civic society; their contribution is recognised and community cohesion is increased.

-Should you have any questions about the Equality in the Community project, please contact Daniel Jones, Equality Engagement Officer at CSREC, on 01324 610950 or at firstname.lastname@example.org or email@example.com
+Should you have any questions about the Equality in the Community project, please contact Linsay Taylor, Equality Engagement Officer at CSREC, on 01324 610950 or at email@example.com or firstname.lastname@example.org

 This project is funded by: